-• Perception of the amount of government debt:

-- There is too much government debt in the United States. - The government should reduce the amount of government debt.

-• Attitudes towards government spending: 14

-- Do you think the overall amount of government spending should be increased, decreased, or remain the same?
-[It should be increased a lot; It should be increased a little; It should remain as it is; It should be decreased a little; It should be decreased a lot.] - Do you think the amount of government spending on Defense and National Security should be increased, decreased, or remain the same? - Do you think the amount of government spending on Public Infrastructure should be increased, decreased, or remain the same? - Do you think the amount of government spending on Schooling and Higher Education should be increased, decreased, or remain the same?
+- Perception of the amount of government debt: - There is too much government debt in the United States. - The government should reduce the amount of government debt. - Attitudes towards government spending: 13 - Do you think the overall amount of government spending should be increased, decreased, or remain the same?
+[It should be increased a lot; It should be increased a little; It should remain as it is; It should be decreased a little; It should be decreased a lot.]

-13We recode the variables such that high values correspond to reducing the amount of government spending and increasing the amount of taxation.
+12We recode the variables such that high values correspond to reducing the amount of government spending and increasing the amount of taxation.
 We normalize these variables, using the mean and standard deviation in the control group.
 Then, we calculate the covariances between the variables that are part of the same family of outcomes and use the inverse of the covariance matrix in order to weight the outcomes.
 For more details see Anderson (2008).

-14The choice of spending categories and their description closely follows Alesina et al. (2017).
+13The choice of spending categories and their description closely follows Alesina et al. (2017).

-- Do you think the amount of government spending on Social Security, Medicare, Disability Insurance and Supplementary Security Income should be increased, decreased, or remain the same? - Do you think the amount of government spending on Social Insurance and Income Support Programs should be increased, decreased, or remain the same? - Do you think the amount of government spending on Health should be increased, decreased, or remain the same? - Do you think the amount of government spending on the Environment should be increased, decreased, or remain the same?
+- Do you think the amount of government spending on Defense and National Security should be increased, decreased, or remain the same? - Do you think the amount of government spending on Public Infrastructure should be increased, decreased, or remain the same? - Do you think the amount of government spending on Schooling and Higher Education should be increased, decreased, or remain the same? - Do you think the amount of government spending on Social Security, Medicare, Disability Insurance and Supplementary Security Income should be increased, decreased, or remain the same? - Do you think the amount of government spending on Social Insurance and Income Support Programs should be increased, decreased, or remain the same? - Do you think the amount of government spending on Health should be increased, decreased, or remain the same? - Do you think the amount of government spending on the Environment should be increased, decreased, or remain the same?

-• Attitudes towards taxation:15
+• Attitudes towards taxation:14

-- Do you think the overall amount of taxes raised by the government should be increased, decreased, or remain the same? - Do you think that income taxes for the top 10 percent (richest) of households should be increased, decreased or remain the same? - Do you think that income taxes for the next 40 percent (10 percent of households earn more than them, 50 percent less) should be increased, decreased or remain the same? - Do you think that income taxes for the bottom 50 percent (poorest) should be increased, decreased or remain the same? - Do you think that the government should introduce a wealth tax, such that every year each household with net assets (assets minus liabilities) greater than 1,000,000 dollars, would have to pay a small fraction (less than 1 percent) of the total net asset value to the government? - The Federal Estate tax is a tax imposed on the transfer of wealth from a deceased person to his or her heirs.
-Do you think the Federal Estate tax should be increased, decreased or remain the same? - Petition: We compute an index of people's willingness to sign a petition: - Intention to sign: This variable takes value one for individuals saying that they want to sign the petition.
+- Do you think the overall amount of taxes raised by the government should be increased, decreased, or remain the same? - Do you think that income taxes for the top 10 percent (richest) of households should be increased, decreased or remain the same? - Do you think that income taxes for the next 40 percent (10 percent of households earn more than them, 50 percent less) should be increased, decreased or remain the same? - Do you think that income taxes for the bottom 50 percent (poorest) should be increased, decreased or remain the same? - Do you think that the government should introduce a wealth tax, such that every year each household with net assets (assets minus liabilities) greater than 1,000,000 dollars, would have to pay a small fraction (less than 1 percent) of the total net asset value to the government?

-15The choice of taxation categories and their description closely follows Alesina et al. (2017).
+14The choice of taxation categories and their description closely follows Alesina et al. (2017).